will-t-harris/will-harris-pwp/public_html/documentation/persona.md

 ## Company: Descartes Labs

 ### Needs/Wants to find
-* Team-player with strong communication skills
+* Team-player with strong communication/inter-personal skills
+* Loyal young worker that is eager to learn, and who does not seem like they will jump ship in the first year of employment.
 * Dev with willingness to learn Python
-* Dev willing to work in Santa Fe
-* Dev interested in working in data visualisation/data analysis
 * Dev with a strong grasp of VCS and a strong version control workflow
 ---
 ### Hobbies/Interests